vanus-labs/docs/README.md

 ### Contributing guide

-Read our [contributing guide](CONTRIBUTING.md) to learn about how to contribute to Vanus documentation.
+Read our [contributing guide](CONTRIBUTING.md) to learn how to contribute to Vanus documentation.

 ## Community

-We have a few channels for contact:
+You can Contact us with the following channels:

 - [Slack](https://join.slack.com/t/vanusworkspace/shared_invite/zt-1jilbbfo2-NxiFG0VOo8ABGCCNaeNfcA)
 - [@Vanus_dev](https://twitter.com/Vanus_dev) on Twitter